 Arroyo was effective in limited duty for San Juan in 1962-63 (0-1, 2.87 in 28 1/3 innings pitched).
 He got into only six games for the Yankees in April and May 1963, though, and was sent down to Triple-A Richmond in June.
 New York recalled Al Downing, who pitched very well in the majors for the remainder of the season.
 Arroyo pitched in 35 games for Richmond, and his marks (2-2, 4.60) did not warrant a recall.
 The Yankees announced the veteran’s retirement on September 27, 1963, with one game still to go in the regular season.
 Arroyo’s lifetime record in the majors was 40-32 with a 3.93 ERA and 45 saves in 244 games.

 As part of the announcement, the Yankees made Arroyo a scout, assigning him to cover Puerto Rico and the Caribbean.
 His contract took effect in February 1964.43 Tite played on in the winter, though — he got into 17 games with San Juan in 1963-64.
 The Senadores — starring Roberto Clemente — won the league championship.
-After that, Arroyo also pitched again in the Inter-American Series, this time for the Nicaraguan club Cinco Estrellas.44
+After that, Arroyo also pitched again for San Juan in the Inter-American Series.
+This edition was hosted in Nicaragua.44

 Arroyo then had bone chips removed from his elbow in March 1964, and he went about his scouting duties.
 But as he told Frank Eck of the Associated Press later that year, he had a comeback in mind.
 In September he threw pain-free with some high-school kids in Ponce, and he hoped to be in good enough shape to try to go to spring training and join Pedro Ramos in the Yankees’ bullpen.45